High-Poly Models vs Low-Poly Models

 With 3D modeling, manufacturers and marketers got plenty of new opportunities for product promo instead of prototyping and old-school photography.
 See for yourself, 3D models can be used for any CG service — static rendering, 3D configurators, animation and even interactive VR/AR applications.
 The only difference is that you need high-poly models for certain tasks and low-poly ones for others.

-Thankfully, a multidisciplinary 3D modeling company can deliver any type of 3D model equally quickly and professionally and save them in universal 3D formats like obj, max, fbx, blend, mtl, etc. Moreover, client managers are always online to consult clients on CG services and help to choose the right type of modeling.
+Thankfully, a multidisciplinary 3D modeling company can deliver any type of 3D model equally quickly and save them in universal 3D formats like obj, max, fbx, blend, mtl, etc. Moreover, client managers are always online to consult clients on CG services and help to choose the right type of modeling.

 #1.
 Static and Motion Usage

 First, let’s get into the appliance of 3D models because their structure directly depends on it.
 High-poly models, in particular, work great for static HR renders — lifestyle images, silo renders, close-ups, cut-outs, as well as for featured animation with zoom effect.
 Those are CGI of the highest quality so such models should be very detailed and meticulously made.

 As for low-poly ones, they are used for motion CG imagery, such as interactive 360° views, 3D configurators, games, and AR/VR imagery.
 These models must effectively work with rendering and gaming engines.
 Therefore, they should consist of a small number of polygons so that any app can process them in no time.

 #2.
 The Complexity of the Geometry